vivilenard/vivilenard/README.md

 **`Software Developement Student`**

-🔭 I’m currently working on ft_transcendence
+🔭 I’m currently doing my internship at Porsche

-🌱 I’m currently learning JavaScript

 📫 How to reach me: https://www.linkedin.com/in/vivienlenard/